MCZbase/DataShot_DesktopApp/README.md

 * externalWorkflowProcess
 * externalWorkflowDate

+If any non-verbatim, non-metadata field is included:

-Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, or Verbatim Classified.
+Allowed to change a record when: Record is in state OCR, Taxon Entered, Verbatim Entered, or Verbatim Classified.

 Barcode policy: Barcode must exist and must be unique.

-Overwrite policy: Will overwrite any existing value in the Verbatim fields, but will not overwrite any existing value in any non-Verbatim field.
+Overwrite policy: Will overwrite any existing value in the Verbatim fields or metadata (verbatimClusterIdentifier, externalWorkflowProcess,externalWorkflowDate) fields, but will not overwrite any existing value in any non-Verbatim field.

 Questions policy: Any value provided in questions will be appended to the existing value for questions.

+Status when complete policy:  Workflow status Verbatim Classified..

+If only verbatim and metadata fields are included:

+Allowed to change a record when: Record is in state OCR, Taxon Entered, or Verbatim Entered.

+Barcode policy: Barcode must exist and must be unique.

+Overwrite policy: Will overwrite any existing value in the Verbatim fields or metadata (verbatimClusterIdentifier, externalWorkflowProcess,externalWorkflowDate) fields, but will not overwrite any existing value in any non-Verbatim field.

+Questions policy: Any value provided in questions will be appended to the existing value for questions.

-Status when complete policy:  If any non-verbatim field is present, Verbatim Classified, othewise, verbatimEntered.
+Status when complete policy: Workflow status Verbatim Entered.

-This functionality is expected to change in future versions.